Sinfini Music

 Sinfini Music was a classical music website containing written features and reviews, news, animations, cartoons, quizzes and filmed sessions.
 The site was owned by Universal Music Group but claimed to be editorially independent, covering music and releases from all record labels, artists and venues.

 Content

 Sinfini Music's tagline was "Cutting through classical" and the site focused on presenting the cornerstones of Western classical repertoire in accessible and engaging ways.
 Where relevant, classical was extended to the outer frontiers of jazz, electronica, world and other genres: exclusive interviews and performances have been recorded with Daniel Barenboim, Joyce DiDonato, Valentina Lisitsa, the Grimethorpe Colliery Band, Hauschka and Anoushka Shankar.

 The editorial team comprised journalists, critics and writers hailing from BBC Music Magazine, The Arts Desk, BBC Radio 3, Gramophone and The Observer, including Fiona Maddocks and Alexandra Coghlan.
-Regular contributors include Norman Lebrecht, Paul Morley, Kimon Daltas, Jessica Duchen, Harriet Smith, Gavin Dixon and Colin Anderson.
+Regular contributors included Norman Lebrecht, Paul Morley, Kimon Daltas, Jessica Duchen, Harriet Smith, Gavin Dixon and Colin Anderson.